McTavishLab/physcraper/docs/mds/Tutorial.md

 There is a simple tree comparison script, `tree_comparison.py`

-Detailed explanation of that script, and more ways to explore the data are described in [DataExploration](./DataExploration.md)
+Detailed explanation of that script, and more ways to explore the data are described in [data exploration](https://physcraper.readthedocs.io/en/latest/data_exploration.html)

     tree_comparison.py -d docs/examples/pg_55/ -og otu376420 otu376439 otu376452 -o pg_55_comparison